pattonsgirl/CEG2350/Labs/Lab06/README.md

 ## Submission

-1. Verify that your GitHub repo has a `Lab05` folder with at minimum:
+1. Verify that your GitHub repo has a `Lab06` folder with at minimum:

-   - `README.md` (`namechage` Usage Guide)
+   - `README.md` (Retrospective responses & `namechange` Usage Guide)
    - `namechange` (script)
    - `bulkrenamer` - for extra credit
    - Usage Guide for `bulkrenamer` - for extra credit

-2. In the Pilot Dropbox, paste the URL to the `Lab05` folder in your GitHub repo
+2. In the Pilot Dropbox, paste the URL to the `Lab06` folder in your GitHub repo
-   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab05
+   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab06

 ## Rubric

-- `namechange` and `README.md` exists in repo in `Lab05` folder - 1pt
+- `namechange` and `README.md` exists in repo in `Lab06` folder - 1pt
 - `getopts` checks for `-h`, `-r`, `-f` and exits if option is not allowed - 2pts
 - `case` statements for `-r` and `-f` save argument values after flag - 1pt
 - `printHelp` function called to print help guide - 1pt